lrusso/WebToApp/README.md

 # Web To App In OS X

-Example of how to port an HTML5 game to a native OS X App.
+Example of how to port a Web or HTML5 game to a native Mac or OS X App.

 ## How to get the .app file